MicrosoftDocs/azure-dev-docs/articles/javascript/ai/get-started-app-chat-template-llama-index.md

 :::image type="content" source="../media/get-started-app-chat-template-llama-index/architecture-diagram-llama-index-javascript.png" alt-text="Diagram of the architecture for the LlamaIndex RAG chat app.":::

-You may notice that there isn't a cloud service to generate embeddings or act as a vector database.
-With LlamaIndex, you can generate your embeddings and retrieve them a vector store without the need for separate service.
-If you have a separate vector store, LlamaIndex integrates with there including Azure AI Search.
-This integration isn't demonstrated in this sample.
+This sample uses LlamaIndex to generate embeddings and store in its own vector store.
+LlamaIndex provides [integration with vector stores](https://docs.llamaindex.ai/en/stable/community/integrations/vector_stores/) including Azure AI Search.
+That integration isn't demonstrated in this sample.

 ### Where is Azure in this architecture?